Our Top Picks for the Best Alaska Cruises From Seattle

 Alaska is not the time to be thrifty.
 Booking a balcony cabin allows for better nature viewing during scenic sailing days.
 While weather can be unpredictable in Alaska year-round, the warmer months of summer (June, July, and August) do typically fare better for salmon fishing and bear viewing.

 Expect to pay a few thousand dollars for two people in a balcony cabin onboard a newer ship on a weeklong sailing in late May.
-As an example, there is a balcony stateroom for sale on a seven-night sailing aboard Discovery Princess (built 2021) departing May 21, 2023 for $1,362 per person including taxes and fees.
+As an example, there is a balcony stateroom for sale on a seven-night sailing aboard Discovery Princess (built 2021) departing May 11, 2025 for $1,437 per person, on average.

 Discovery Princess Balcony Cabin Review